THISISDINOSAUR/Anatomy/README.md

 - ~~Fix scaling
 Section scaling (and probably bone scaling) currently has an issue, where it appears the parent connection point isn't scaled with the rest of the bone.~~

-- Fix arm
+- ~~Fix arm
-Scaling the arm currently has an issue, needs investigation
+Scaling the arm currently has an issue, needs investigation.

-- Check all other parameters
-It looks like there may be other issues, although it's hard to tell at the moment with the other scaling issues
+On closer inspection, these seems to have something to do with duplicates~~

 - ~~Better output for parameters
 Currently printing parameters prints the raw hashmap.
 A more user friendly output could be provided.